Rebound Motion of Localized Dirac Wavefunctions: Motion of the border of the wavefunction

 \begin{Lem} Let $t_1,t_2 \in \R$.
-Then there is a bounded localized wavefunction $\psi\ne0$ with $t_e=t_1$ and $t_{\overline{e}}=t_2$. \end{Lem}\\ This means that the shrinking-expanding point may take place in direction $e$ and opposite direction $-e$ at different times causing the trembling of the wavefunction described above.
+Then there is a bounded localized wavefunction $\psi\ne0$ with $t_e=t_1$ and $t_{\overline{e}}=t_2$. \end{Lem}\\ This means that the shrinking-expanding point may take place in direction $e$ and opposite direction $-e$ at different times causing an anisotropic movement of the wavefunction as described above.